ray-project/ray/doc/source/tune/api_docs/env.rst

 * **TUNE_MAX_PENDING_TRIALS_PG**: Maximum number of pending trials when placement groups are used.
 Defaults to ``auto``, which will be updated to ``max(16, cluster_cpus * 1.1)`` for random/grid search and ``1`` for any other search algorithms.
+* **TUNE_NODE_SYNCING_MIN_ITER_THRESHOLD**: When syncing trial data between nodes, only sync if this many iterations were recorded for the trial or the minimum time threshold was met.
+This will prevent unnecessary double syncing for trials that finish quickly or report only once.
+Defaults to ``2``.
+Disabled when using external storage (e.g., cloud storage).
+* **TUNE_NODE_SYNCING_MIN_TIME_S_THRESHOLD**: When syncing trial data between nodes, only sync if this much time has been spent training or the minimum iteration threshold was met.
+This will prevent unnecessary double syncing for trials that finish quickly or report only once.
+Defaults to ``10`` (seconds).
+  Disabled when using external storage (e.g., cloud storage).
 * **TUNE_PLACEMENT_GROUP_PREFIX**: Prefix for placement groups created by Ray Tune.
 This prefix is used e.g. to identify placement groups that should be cleaned up on start/stop of the tuning run.
 This is initialized to a unique name at the start of the first run.